veerserif/GAMMA-Tutorials/readme.md

 | Entering North zone before MM | "Do MM you dummy", how to get psyhelmet
 | ??? | Explaining the north-to-south difficulty gradient
 | Player gets hungry/thirsty/sleepy | Explain hunger/thirst/sleep
+| Player is overencumbered | Encumbrance system + how to add carryweight
 | Emission warning? | Emissions lol lmao
 | Acquiring psyhelmet | Explain how the psyhelmet works